Short explainers for frequently used terms and language.

-Your local CSP may have a dedicated Disability Officer whose job it is to develop better opportunities for disabled people to get active but all CSPs should have someone working on getting more disabled people active.
+Your local Active Partnerships may have a dedicated Disability Officer whose job it is to develop better opportunities for Disabled people to get active, but all Active Partnerships should have someone working on getting more Disabled people active.

-Each CSP has an online database of clubs, coaches and community groups providing physical activity.
+Each Active Partnerships has an online database of clubs, coaches and community groups providing physical activity.
 They also work with other sectors to make them aware of the opportunities available to individuals.
-For example, they may engage with adult social care staff in a local authority to make them aware of accessible opportunities for disabled people.
+For example, they may engage with adult social care staff in a local authority to make them aware of accessible opportunities for Disabled people.

-Go to the in my area section of this website for information about how to find activities local to you.
+Visit the Your local area section of our website for information about how to find activities local to you.

 Leisure Trusts run sport, leisure and cultural facilities in partnership with local authorities, which provide the trusts with grant assistance.
 And while some run cultural facilities such as libraries, museums and theatres, the majority operate sports and leisure facilities.
 Leisure Trusts are usually social enterprises, often set up as charities and tend to be led by the needs of the local community.

 National Bodies of Sport (NGBs) are bodies which have responsibility for managing their specific sport.
-There are many different bodies representing many different sports and work locally with County Sports Partnerships to deliver their sessions to local communities.
-Sometimes NGBs may even work with local Disabled People’s Organisations DPULOs to deliver sessions accessible to disabled people.
+There are many different bodies representing many different sports and work locally with Active Partnerships to deliver their sessions to local communities.
+Sometimes NGBs may even work with local Disabled People’s User Led Organisations (DPULOs) to deliver sessions accessible to Disabled people.

-Sport England invests in 46 NGBs and holds a list of the recognised sports in the UK.
+Sport England holds a list of the recognised sports in the UK.
 You can do a club search on some NGB websites so it might be worth looking up the sport you are interested in and seeing what is available locally.
-Find out more here.

-A DPULO is an organisation run by disabled people for disabled people and primarily exist to provide peer support, challenge perceptions around disability and a collective voice.
-DPULOs can be different shapes and sizes, exist for a particular impairment group and work locally or nationally.
+A DPULO is an organisation run by Disabled people for Disabled people and primarily exists to provide peer support, challenge perceptions around disability and a collective voice.
+DPULOs can be different shapes and sizes, exist for a particular impairment group and work locally and nationally.
 They can be a large organisation providing a number of services or can be a small informal community based group.
 Disability Rights UK (DR UK), the lead partner for the Get Yourself Active project is a DPULO.

-You can visit the Disability Rights UK website to find out organisations in your area.
-You can search by name or area.
+You can contact the Disability Rights UK General Enquiries office number or email address.
 These regional and local services may be able to offer you different types of support and advice, including support with personal budgets and support with direct payments.